Find a Part Now

 In the mid-1980s Fuso (MMC at that time) started selling the Canter in the USA, originally as the FE.
 In certain years there was also a medium-duty (Class 5) FH series available which essentially was a Mitsubishi Fuso Fighter Mignon which because of its cabin was grouped as a Canter for Export.
 In the 2000s the Canter was also sold by Sterling Trucks with "Sterling 360" badging.
 The Canter nameplate was not used in North America until 2012.

-In the United States the 8th generation was offered as FE/FG series (class 3 to 5).
+In the United States the eighth generation was offered as FE/FG series (class 3 to 5).
 Since March 2018, specifically for North America the "Gas Truck" was created featuring the 6.0 Liter GM Vortec V8 small-block engine and an Allison Automatic.
 It was produced at Freightliner in Gaffney/SC, USA.
-The all-wheel driven FG series had been discontinued in about 2019, and on May 27, 2020, Mitsubishi Fuso Truck of America announced to cease sales of the Canter in the US and Canada, with the exception of Puerto Rico.
+The all-wheel driven FG series had been discontinued in about 2019, and on May 27, 2020, Mitsubishi Fuso Truck of America announced to cease sales of the Canter in the US and Canada.

 In North America the designation had been used on the pure electric eCanter for the first time starting with the first delivery in New York City towards the end of 2017.
 Some 500 eCanters were planned for pre-production assembly as forerunners to mass production starting in 2019.